 Clarke Hall exemplifies the University's commitment to providing state-of-the-art teaching technologies.
 Teaching spaces, including a tiered classroom, are equipped with computers, document cameras, and interfacing capabilities.
-The building also contains The Lighthouse: Center for Exploration & Discovery, the Learning Center, the Office of Academic Affairs, the Innovative Teaching and Experiential Learning (INTEL) Office, the Robert Nusbaum Center, the Office of Civic Engagement and Service Learning, a computer laboratory, and faculty offices.
-The building was partially renovated in 2021 with new technology, classrooms, and office space to support our Workforce Development partnerships and Business and Computer Science and Information Systems programs.
+The building also contains The Lighthouse: Center for Exploration & Discovery, the Learning Center, the D. Henry Watts Academic Affairs Suite, the Innovative Teaching and Experiential Learning (INTEL) Office, the Robert Nusbaum Center, Civic Engagement and Service Learning, the Beazley Foundation Computer Center, and faculty offices.
+The building was renovated in 2021 with new technology, classrooms, and office space to support Workforce Development partnerships and Business and Computer Science and Information Systems programs.

-Trinder Center (1998) with Foster Field (1998)
+Tasso Paphites Soccer Complex (2022), Trinder Center (1998), and Foster Field (1998)